thedynamiclinker/sudocode/var/The Etc Groups.md

 ρ: "The Rows."
 Relational variant of the rectangle pseudo-culture.

-Σσ: Reverse Mathematics.
+Σ: Reverse Mathematics.
 Stephen Simpson.
 Also users of Kleene Mostowski.
 Everything is Σ separation or Σ comprehension.
 Largely unnoticed by its peers due to where it's sitting.

+σ: Constructivists.
+No justification for the choice of letter, except the modern slang definition of sigma, namely: "Unlike alphas who lead a group, sigmas are seen as standing at the top of the social pyramid but choosing to remain outside of it."
+Cousins of the mus and lambdas via the relationship with Kleene.

 τ: General Relativity.
 Tau stands for proper time.